tony-o/perl6-hiker/README.md

 - The routes are run through until a `True` (or a Promise whose result is `True`) value is returned
 - The template specified by the controller is rendered and the result is sent to the client

+##Templates

+`Hiker` uses `Template::Protone` for the time being.  `Template::Protone` reduces the templates to `sub`s.
+If the `.template` specified by the route doesn't exist then a default `404` message is shown to the user.

+For the time being this isn't configurable

+##Stuff to do

+- Allow for custom templating engines
+- Whatever else the people crave